Owen gun: Design

-To facilitate cleaning, the ejector was built into the magazine, rather than the body of the gun.
+To facilitate cleaning, the ejector was built into the magazine port, rather than on the body of the gun.
 This allowed the barrel to be removed rapidly, by pulling up a spring-loaded plunger in front of the magazine housing.
 After removing the barrel, the bolt and return spring are removed in a forward direction, completely dismantling the gun.
 Like the Sten, the Owen had a non-folding wire buttstock, but also had pistol grips like the Austen.

-Two horseshoe magazines were constructed in the field, of 60 and 72 rounds.
+Two horseshoe magazines were constructed in the field, holding 60 and 72 rounds.
 Little information exists as to the success of these experiments.

 In 2004, an underground weapons factory was seized in Melbourne, Australia, yielding, among other things, three suppressed copies of the Owen submachine gun and parts to make six more.
 These had magazines inserted underneath rather than overhead, and were suspected of having been built for sale to local gangs involved in the illegal drug trade.

 During Operation Ironside in 2021, an Owen submachine gun, magazines and ammunition suited for the firearm were found alongside a plastic fuel can containing petrol in a parkland on Gleeson Crescent at Rostrevor by STAR Group and Dog Operations Unit officers of the South Australia Police.